 Dr. Sutera recommends them for their extra cushioning as well as the fact that they're built with a medial post, a device inside the insole that offers more support for pronated feet.

-They also come in widths ranging from narrow to extra wide, which wins them extra points in the comfort category.
+They also come in widths ranging from standard to extra wide, which wins them extra points in the comfort category.

 They are built to offer added support without sacrificing comfort.
 Not to mention the many colors, widths and sizes they are available in.
 This is one simply solid, everyday running shoe.